-Series of unrelated short stories covering elements of crime, horror, drama and comedy about people of different species committing murders, suicides, thefts and other sorts of crime caused by certain motivations; perceived or not.
+Series of unrelated short stories covering elements of crime, horror, drama, and comedy about people of different backgrounds committing murders, suicides, thefts, and other sorts of crime caused by certain motivations, perceived or not.

-[Opening narration - season 3]
+[Opening narration - season 4 & 5]

 See more »

 64 of 80 people found this review helpful.

 Was this review helpful to you?